WandiParis/EasyAdminPlusBundle/README.md

-# Wandi/EasyAdminPlusBundle
+#EasyAdminPlusBundle

-Wandi/EasyAdminPlusBundle is a Symfony4 wrapper for the amazing [javiereguiluz/EasyAdminBundle](https://github.com/javiereguiluz/EasyAdminBundle).
+EasyAdminPlusBundle is a Symfony4 wrapper for the amazing [javiereguiluz/EasyAdminBundle](https://github.com/javiereguiluz/EasyAdminBundle).
 It includes some extra features.

 ## How to use